idealhs/Scripts/README.md

 ## SneakySession

-Allows you get GUI and not logout the local machine when RDP is disconnected with this scripts.
-That make some software work properly like screen recroding.
+Allows you get GUI on and not logout the local machine when RDP is disconnected via this scripts.
+That make some software work properly, such as screen recroding.

+**Need to be run as administrator**